sawhney17/aryansawhney.com/content/pages/The Ultimate Guide to Aliases in Logseq.md

 - logseq for beginners
 - ultimate guide
 category: logseq
+showtoc: true
+date: 2022-05-06
 title: The Ultimate Guide to Aliases in Logseq
 categories: logseq
-format: article
-showtoc: true
-date: 2022-05-06
-lastMod: 2022-05-06
+lastMod: 2022-05-09
 ---
 Aliases are a very powerful feature in logseq and can be used for a variety of workflows.
 This article will be divided into two parts: What is an Alias and How to use Aliases.
 Let's jump right in!

 ## What are aliases?